wtsi-npg/irods-metadata/access_control.md

 and either:
-- request your addition to one of the Unix groups listed in the study's data access group: email servicedesk@sanger.ac.uk (ideally CC'ing the relevant person responsible for the Unix group membership), or
+- request your addition to one of the Unix groups listed in the study's data access group: submit a Freshservice request (ideally CC'ing the relevant person responsible for the Unix group membership), or
 - request the relevant [SSR](https://fred.wellcomegenomecampus.org/page/5317?SearchId=2458147)